What Do High School English Students Actually Need to Learn in the Age of AI?

 Ahhhh the modern classroom refrain… and that’s when they ask.

-So what can we do about it?
+In today’s AI-driven world, English teachers everywhere are asking the same question: how do we design AI-proof English activities that keep students engaged and authentic in their learning?
 The rise of AI has made it clear: if students can outsource our assignments to a robot, maybe we have to rethink this whole shebang.
-With teachers regulated to playing detective and students tempted to give up their learning to machines, it feels like the right moment to ask the bigger question: what should students actually be learning in English class?
+With teachers regulated to playing detective and students tempted to give up their learning to machines, it feels like the right moment to ask the bigger question: what should students actually be learning in high school English class in the age of AI?

-Luckily, (or not) English lovers have had to spend YEARS explaining the importance of an English eduction–in high school and beyond!
+Luckily, (or not) English lovers have had to spend YEARS explaining the importance of an English education—and it’s worth repeating.
 We know:

 • how to advocate for the critical thinking skills that close reading requires.